 Ecology: Despite the poor and infertile soils, and lack of different habitats, the Maldives has a relatively diverse vegetation cover.
 The plant communities in the islands grow as per the physiographic morphology of the Islands.
 According to the Fifth National Report to the United Nations Convention on Biological Diversity, the flora of the country consists of 583 vascular plants of which 323 (55%) are cultivated plant species, while 260 are native and naturalized plants.
 Of the 260 native or naturalized plant species, fewer than 100 are truly indigenous.
 There are at least 75 islands with wetland or mangroves in the Maldives.
-The wetland or mangrove areas cover a total area of approximately 8.01 km.
+The wetland or mangrove areas cover a total area of approximately 8.01 km2.
 In the Maldives, marine biological diversity shows an outstanding richness, especially in the coral reefs.
-Indeed, the marine biologiversity of the archipelago is among the richest in the entire region, and the Maldives' has been recognized as having one of the world's most diverse marine ecosystems.
+Indeed, the marine biological as having one of the world's most diverse marine ecosystems.